dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/first-meeting.md

 ## I. Identify a Common Vision
-*You’ve all voted for some common themes and ideas.
+*You’ve all voted on a common idea and themes.
 Now is the time to work through your commonalities and find a unifying vision between all of you.
 Answer the following for each of you.
 This is the time to speak your mind.
 Be honest with each other.*

 ### Commonalities
 *Who makes up your team?
 What are some common things you are interested in?
 Tell each other about the things you put down on the survey and expand on some of your passions.*